Fortunately, exchanging a foreign driver’s license in Qatar is a straightforward process. Here’s everything you need to know.

 Getting a driving license in Qatar

 If you don’t have a driver’s license at all, or if you are from a country that isn’t approved for exchanges, you will need to apply for a brand-new Qatari driver’s license.
 Unfortunately, this process is longer and requires you to enroll in driving school, attain at least 15 hours of theory, and at least 35 hours of practical driving lessons.
 Once you have done this, though, you can take your driving exam; this includes a theoretical portion, as well as a road and a parking exam.
-The good news is that once you pass, you will get your license on the same day.
+The good news is that once you pass, you get your license on the same day.

 Driving in Qatar